Sorry, you need to enable JavaScript to visit this website.

 The following are the different types of Zoning Commission cases:

-Map AmendmentA map amendment is a request for a zone change from one zone to another in a specific area of the District.
-Map amendments are considered either contested or rulemaking depending on the property or properties ownership and lay out (contiguous or non-contiguous).
+A map amendment is a request for a zone change from one zone to another in a specific area of the District.
+Map amendments are considered either contested or rulemaking depending on the property or properties ownership and layout (contiguous or non-contiguous).
 The ZC will determine whether a map amendment case is a contested or rulemaking case at the time of setdown.
-Click here to view the Map Amendment instructions.
+The ZC will determine whether a map amendment case is a contested or rulemaking case at the time of setdown.

-Text AmendmentA proposal to amend the text of the Zoning Regulations may be initiated by an individual, a business or corporation, a community organization, or a public agency by petitioning the ZC.
-Click here to view the Text Amendment form and instructions page.
+A text amendment is a proposal to amend the text of the Zoning Regulations.
+A text amendment may be initiated by an individual, a business or corporation, a community organization, or a public agency by petitioning the Zoning Commission.

-Design ReviewThe ZC reserves the right to permit certain uses of land by special exception in the following Special Purpose Zones: Southeast Federal Center (SEFC), Capital Gateway (CG), Hill East District (HE), and Union Station North District (USN).
-Click here to view the Design Review form and instructions page.
+The ZC reserves the right to permit certain uses of land by special exception in the following Special Purpose Zones: Southeast Federal Center (SEFC), Capital Gateway (CG), Hill East District (HE), and Union Station North District (USN).

-Planned Unit DevelopmentA PUD is a mechanism that allows developers flexibility to meet objectives such as use, density, site planning, and design.
+A PUD is a mechanism that allows developers flexibility to meet objectives such as use, density, site planning, and design.
 To achieve this flexibility, developers may incorporate public benefits that exceed those that could have been achieved under the general provisions of the Zoning Regulations.
 PUDs may be sought in conjunction with a map amendment or a related map amendment (related map amendments are specific to the PUD for the life of the development).
-Click here to view the PUD forms and instructions page.

-Campus PlanLarge institutions, such as colleges and universities, are required to prepare and submit a plan to the ZC for approval.
+Large institutions, such as colleges and universities, are required to prepare and submit a plan to the ZC for approval.
 After a “campus plan” is approved, future development of the “campus” must be in accordance with the plan.
 A campus plan is treated in the same manner as a special exception.
-Click here to view the Campus Plan form and instructions page.

-Air Space DevelopmentApplicants wishing to develop rented or granted space above or below streets and alleys in the District of Columbia, under specified conditions, are referred to the ZC by the Building and Land Regulation Administration (BLRA) within the Department of Consumer and Regulatory Affairs (DCRA).
-Click here to view the Air Space Development form and instructions page.
+Applicants wishing to develop rented or granted space above or below streets and alleys in the District of Columbia, under specified conditions, are referred to the ZC by the Department of Buildings (DOB).

 Go to File & Manage Cases >